stuartjwright/fantasy-football-app/report/040-requirements.md

 The bare minimum requirement here was that the user must be able to create a fantasy league which others could later join, and give it a unique name of their choosing.
 This is the version which was implemented in early iterations, to allow development to progress as quickly as possible.

-In later versions, additional functionality was added to allow the league creation process, giving the user more control over the rules of the game.
+In later versions, additional functionality was added to the league creation process, giving the user more control over the rules of the game.
 Some examples can be seen in figure \ref{create2}.

 ![League Creation Screen\label{create2}](./img/create2.png)